justinsoon/Starship/SBUX Adder/readme.md

   - this was done to know that the new file will be populated right under final
 - Stored all data CSV files in a folder
   - CSVData is where all the data files should be
-  - the relative path should only consist of final.csv, SBUXAdd.py, and CSVData (Folder)
+  - the relative path should only consist of final.csv, SBUXAdd.py, CSVData (Folder), and .vscode (if you are having an error with File Not Found)
 - Fixed code clean up and runtime
   - instead of keeping dupe merge and concat, I made a it go into the one barcode dictionary to prevent duplicates and add new values
   - created functions